stealthgyro/discord-twitter-video-embeds/README.md

 # Tilted-embeds
+quick update: 2024.03.22
+So I made the bot public, this has a lot of inherited source, I've mostly just been editing and fixing issues as they come in.
+This bot at the moment, has no itention for any grandious plans of trying to be a big public bot.
+I have a day job, that being said, I personally tend to use this bot a lot so I'll probably fix things when I get a chance.

+---

 Added Instagram support via yt-dlp binary and cookies from cookies.txt extension (Firefox, cookie container limited to just the accounts I want in there, and make it look like more of a real person, use the account occasionally)...
 Facebook without cookies added within the instagram client and regex, just if it can download it without an account it will using yt-dlp.
 Some other minor fixes, I need to update this readme more, but this is only in a few servers.